 Example 2: A Renter in Ft.
 Lauderdale

 Taxpayer B is single and lives in Ft.
-Lauderdale, FL, where he rents a condo on the Intracoastal.
-He owes the IRS $30,000 in back taxes and the remaining statute of limitations on collections is six years.
-Taxpayer B earns $70,000 a year and has no assets other than his personal belongings.
+Lauderdale, FL, where he rents a condo.
+He owes the IRS $30,000 in back taxes, and the remaining statute of limitations on collections is five years.
+Taxpayer B earns $80,000 a year and has no assets other than his personal belongings.

 His monthly living expenses are as follows: